18F/tock/docs/deployment-process.md

 `master` branch.
 Check out the `workflows` sections of the [CircleCI config](../.circleci/config.yml) for details and settings.

-Should you need to, you can push directly to tock.app.cloud.gov with:
+Should you need to, you can push directly to tock.app.cloud.gov with the following:

 ```sh
 cf target -o gsa-18f-tock -s staging